Introduction

 The hotel manages the entire property.
 Level fifteen is private, while levels twelve and thirteen will be leased out as luxury residences, primarily targeting single individuals and couples working downtown.
 Floors ten and eleven are available for daily or weekly stays through the hotel.

 At the end of dinner, my Grandpa stood, tapped his glass with a fork, and the room quieted.
 "Thank you all for coming to my hotel.
 I think we can all show our appreciation for the hard work put into that wonderful meal," he said, leading a round of applause.
 "My name is Joseph Carpenter, John is my grandson.
-Of course, I'm Jewish, and we Joseph Carpenters are known for having famous descendants," he said, to a roll of laughter from the dinners.
+Of course, I'm Jewish, and we Joseph Carpenters are well known for having famous descendants," he said, to a roll of laughter from the diners.

 "I also want to say a few words about my grandson, Dr John Cook.
 I've never seen a young man who works so hard.
 When I asked him how his school work was doing, worried that he was pushing himself, his response was simply, 'It's not difficult, there's just a lot of it.'
 Then he went on to do it all at record speed.

 "I've never seen a young man who seemed so humble about his accomplishments.
-When I showed him a newspaper article, or a magazine article about his Chess wins, his computer game selling 500 thousand copies, his book being on The New York Times best seller list, or someone extolling the way his new water filter is going to save hundreds of thousands of lives around the world, he simply smiles and says, 'I'm glad I could do it, it was fun.' or 'I'm glad I could do it, it was really needed.'
+When I showed him a newspaper article, or a magazine article about his Chess wins, his computer game selling five hundred thousand copies, his book being on The New York Times best seller list, or someone extolling the way his new water filter is going to save hundreds of thousands of lives around the world, he simply smiles and says, 'I'm glad I could do it, it was fun.' or 'I'm glad I could do it, it was really needed.'

 "To my Grandson, may you have both wishes, that everyone is happy and has what they need, and puberty when you're thirteen.
 We will all support your noble wishes to the best of our ability.
-L'chaim!" he concluded, to loud applause from the guests.
+Cheers!" he concluded, to loud applause from the guests.

 My newest products for them were bubbling away.
 The first was a vast roll of graphene, thirty-six inches wide, its nearly transparent surface turning gray as it spooled onto the roll.
 The roll it was spooling onto after coming out of manufacturing was nearly a foot across.
-I maneuvered a small, sturdy dolly beneath its immense weight, over a thousand pounds, and carefully lifted and positioned it next to two other similar sized rolls already produced.
+I maneuvered a small, sturdy dolly beneath its immense weight, over a thousand pounds.
+I carefully lifted and positioned it next to two other similar sized rolls already produced.

 The second product was a diamond, resting inside a plexiglass container under the baking light and a dripping mixture of carbon.
 Still growing, it presented a formidable half-kilo mass of pure, unblemished raw diamond.
-Unfaceted the newly formed diamond still caught the light at around 2500 carats.
+Unfaceted, the newly formed diamond still caught the light at around 2500 carats.
 This was my second big diamond.
-Jennifer had carefully packed the first one off to Corning, then retrieved it and secured it in her apartment safe..
-Its substantial six-by-eight-inch size was impressive enough, but the true marvel was my signature, subtly embedded within its crystalline depths to prove to Corning it was man made.
-It was a simple trick: a tiny streak of red nail polish carefully placed during the initial forming stage, then the diamond meticulously grown around the signature, creating an unexpected embedded mark.
-It was a startling effect.
+Jennifer had carefully brought the first one to show Corning, then secured it in her apartment safe.

-A firm knock echoed on the door, and Matt’s face appeared in the opening.
+A firm knock echoed on the door, and Matt's face appeared in the opening.
 Seeing I was occupied but present, he stepped inside, the heavy door closing softly behind him.
-'I came to change out the roll of graphene,' he stated, his eyes briefly flicking towards the equipment.
+"I came to change out the roll of graphene," he stated, his eyes briefly flicking towards the equipment.

-'I've already taken care of it,' I replied, gesturing subtly towards the completed setup.
+"I've already taken care of it," I replied, gesturing subtly towards the completed setup.

 "Quite the party."